aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ## 1. Introduction

-The AWS Secure Environment Accelerator Architecture is a comprehensive, multi-account AWS cloud architecture, designed for use within the Government of Canada for PBMM workloads.
+The AWS Secure Environment Accelerator Architecture is a comprehensive, multi-account AWS cloud architecture, initially designed for use within the Government of Canada for [PBMM workloads][pbmm].
 The Accelerator Architecture has been designed to address central identity and access management, governance, data security, comprehensive logging, and network design/segmentation per ITSG-33 specifications.

 The Accelerator Architecture has been built with the following design principles in mind: